rafsun-riad/chat-bot/README.md

 ## Additional Notes

 1. There are some .bat files provided to do additional tasks and make the development process easier.
+It will be better if you have **WINDOWS** operating system.
 2. This is a simple chat bot with a minimal LLM.
 So you may not find the answers less close to natural language.
 3. This project depends on speed of user's internet connection and CPU.
 As a result sometimes it may take some times to give a answer.
 Please be patient!